anharmonic/anharmonic.github.io/thermal2-manual.md

 0.0 0.0 0.5   0
 0.0 0.0 0.0   20
 ```
-Make a 10 x 10 x 10 points grid
+Make a 10 × 10 × 10 points grid
 ```
 QPOINTS grid
 10 10 10
 ```
-Make a 10 x 10 x 1 points grid, shifted in the plane 10 x 10, but not along the third direction.
+Make a 10 × 10 × 1 points grid, shifted in the plane 10 × 10, but not along the third direction.
 ```
 QPOINTS grid 1 1 0
 10 10 1